va-anesthesia/fars/README.md

 **The Federal Anesthesia Record Standard (FARS) is a peer-reviewed, practice-driven public-licensed information model to enable computable exchange of the electronic anesthesia and critical care records between the electronic health record systems of the VA, DoD, and Community.**

-The Federal Anesthesia Model (FAM) is based on [JSON](https://en.wikipedia.org/wiki/JSON), the data model used by all internet connected devices, and used by the international health record exchange standard,  enabling rapid adoption across VA, Federal, and Community care partners.
+FARS is based on [JSON](https://en.wikipedia.org/wiki/JSON), the data model used by all internet connected devices, and used by the international health record exchange standard.

 Implementing FAM complies with the 2016 U.S. [CURES Act](https://en.wikipedia.org/wiki/21st_Century_Cures_Act) which requrires that the patients' health record - including all anesthesia and critical care records - must be accessible to all patients at no cost and with no special effort.
 Noncompliance -  known as "information blocking" - carries a fine of up to $1 million for each violation.